 I get asked a lot by fellow programmers, who know I run a software business, about how much they should charge for a software project.
 The answer is mostly, it depends.
-There are several ways to determine how much to charge for a software project.
-There are pros and cons for each method and some methods are more suitable than others depending on what your clients need and the nature of the project.
+There are three ways to determine the rate for a software project.
+Each method has its pros and cons, and it depends on the client needs and the nature of the project.

 The first and the most common way to charge for software projects is to charge by time.
-You set an hourly or day rate and the client buys your time.
-Personally, this is my least favorite way to charge.
+You set an hourly or day rate, and the client buys your time.
+Personally, this is my least favourite way to charge.
 However, I still do charge using this method for some projects as those circumstances require it.

 Let's say for a moment that you need to charge on a time basis.
 The question that gets asked often is how much should I charge per hour/day.
-What most people would do is they "look at the market rate" and charge based on their amount of experience?
-I dislike the idea of the market determining my rate.
-It is not to say that it's totally bad, but there are much better ways to determine your rate.
+What most people would do is they "look at the market rate" and charge based on their skill and experience.

 A question that you would be better asking is how much do you want to make.
 A simple example is, say you want to make $50,000 a year.
 You divide the number up by 12 months, 22 working days a month, and 8 hours a day, and you would come to an hourly rate of about $23/hour.
-Something that would require a bit more advanced calculation is to take into account the downtime when you do not have any projects, or are on vacation, but I won't get into that.
+Something that would require a bit more advanced calculation is to take into account the downtime when you do not have any projects, or are on vacation, but we won't get into that.
 I'm sure you can do the math for that.

-However, I dislike this way of charging for several reasons.
+However, this is not the best way to charge for several reasons.
 Firstly, it ties the amount of money you can make with your time.
-You are not paid unless you are working and the amount you are able to make is capped by the amount of time you have.
-Besides that, it provides no incentive for you to work faster which is bad for both you and your client.
+You get paid for the time that you spend working, and the amount you earn is capped by the amount of time you have.
+Besides that, it provides no incentive for you to work faster, which is terrible for both you and your client.

 There are certain cases where this method is required.
 It is when you and your clients are not sure of the project requirements.
 Therefore, a flexible term such as this is required.

-- Good for projects where the requirements are unclear or changing
+- Suitable for projects where the requirements are unclear or changing.

 - The money you make is tied to your time, your not earning if you are not working